Submissions

 Rights and Obligations of the Authors

-Authors must ensure that their submitted work does not contain any matter that may be considered construed as defamatory or in any way infringes on the copyright of another party.
+Authors must ensure that their submitted work does not contain any material that may be considered construed as defamatory or in any way infringes on the copyright of another party.
 They are also entitled to receive an impartial review based solely on the scientific merits of the manuscript.

 Source recognition.
 All authors must disclose in their manuscript any financial support or other conflicts of interest that may be interpreted to influence the results or interpretation of their manuscript.
 All sources of financial support used to produce the manuscript must be explicitly disclosed.

-Animal resarch
+Animal research

 It is important to emphasize that the Revista Latinoamericana de Herpetología reserves the right to withdraw manuscripts in process of publication or already published that have breached the code of ethics.
-In this case, support and reliable evidence will be provided.
+In this case, support and reliable evidence should be provided.

 Privacy Statement